« Previous Page

 becomes even greater.
 People who lose a large amount of weight quickly are at

 greater risk than those who lose weight more slowly.
-Studies have shown that
+But you

 can take medicine that helps prevent gallstones from forming.

 The following are the changes your body goes through during a

 U.S. Department of Health and Human Services, U.S. Department of Agriculture (2015).
 2015-2020 Dietary Guidelines for Americans 8th ed. http://health.gov/dietaryguidelines/2015/guidelines/.
 Accessed January 12, 2016.